mundexis/ud036_StarterCode/README.md

 Save changes to and run `entertainment_center.py`.

 # Known Issues
-Certain YouTube links may have their playback restricted on external websites.
+Certain YouTube links may restrict playback on external websites.
+Users may require alternative links to movie trailers.

 # License
 This project is available under the MIT License.